11 Subscription Management Tools B2B Finance Teams Should Know in 2026

 Image via Younium

 Younium is a subscription platform built for B2B tech and SaaS companies that have complex billing and custom contracts.
-It supports one-time, recurring, and usage-based billing with multiple pricing models, such as flat, quantity, tiered, volume, rated, and milestone-based billing.
+It supports one-time, recurring, and usage-based billing with multiple pricing models, such as flat, tiered, volume, usage-based, seat, and milestone-based billing.

 This lets you match almost any contract or pricing model your customers ask for.